Carrying a Concealed/Loaded Firearm

 To be convicted of carrying a concealed weapon requires that the person conceal the weapon in their vehicle or on their person.
 The weapon must also be within the immediate possession of the person where they could reach for it relatively easily.
 So clearly, if the weapon is in the trunk then the District Attorney would be unable to convict the person under this law.
 In addition if the weapon is in plain view that is, on the seat of the vehicle, then it is not concealed because it is out in the open.
 In fact, if the weapon is on a holster on the person’s hip they cannot be convicted of carrying a concealed weapon because the weapon can easily be seen.
 If convicted of this crime and the matter is filed as a misdemeanor then person can serve up to one year in jail; if the matter is filed as a felony the individual can serve up to three years in jail.
 Despite the potential jail sentences it is rare for one of Mr. Bruzzo’s clients to go to jail for this sort of offense even if they are guilty of the offense.
 Contact Mr. Bruzzo for more information regarding your case at (714) 547-4636.

-A loaded weapon charge requires that the District Attorney to prove that the individual was carrying a loaded firearm in public; the firearm can be on the person or in their vehicle.
-Naturally, the ability of the person to actually reach for the weapon is a crucial factor in defending firearm cases.
+A loaded weapon charge requires that the District Attorney prove that the individual was carrying a loaded firearm in public; the firearm can be on the person or in their vehicle.
+Naturally, the ability of the person to actually reach for the weapon is a crucial factor in defending this case.
 This crime can be charged as a misdemeanor or felony; as a misdemeanor the person is looking at a maximum of 1 year in jail, while as a felony the maximum is three years in jail.
-If you have additional questions about firearm charges contact Mr. Bruzzo at (714) 547-4636.
+If you have additional questions contact Mr. Bruzzo at (714) 547-4636.

 Please contact Mr. Bruzzo on any criminal matter at (714)547-4636 or fill out the form below:

 Orange County Concealed Weapon Lawyer